childshc-github/OSPREY_setup/README.md

 ### Usage

 #### 1. RESISTOR_setup.sh
 - Recommendation: If you are a Duke University student, I recommend requesting a Duke VM (virtual machine) and performing the install as an admin.
+I recommend performing all file prep (preparing a YAML file) on the VM, then submitting to the CS cluster for any redesigns.

 - Obtain the RESISTOR_setup.sh file from this GitHub page.
 Move it into your /home/user/ directory, and give permissions (chmod +x RESISTOR_setup.sh).
 If you are using an IDE such as VSCode, you will notice the color of the file will change, meaning you have successfully been given permissions.